Subscribe To This Site

 Wash the fruit and remove the stalks.
 You don't really need to remove the flower stump from the other end in the case of redcurrants and blackcurrants - they add texture!

-Put the fruit into a heavy pan and add about half the amount again in sugar - enough to just about cover it over.
-Warm gently and stir constantly.
-Try not to break the fruit.
+• Put the fruit into a heavy pan and add about half the amount again in sugar - enough to just about cover it over.

-When the sugar has dissolved into the fruit juice, take the coulis off the heat and let it cool.
-Put it into the fridge or somewhere cold to keep.
-That's it!
+• When the sugar has dissolved into the fruit juice, take the coulis off the heat and let it cool.

 You can spend time sieving or putting the fruit pulp through a mesh but I think it is not worth the bother for everyday desserts.
 Most fruits contain valuable fibre which it is best to use for the sake of your health.
 Obviously, if you are preparing a fancy dinner party, you may think differently!

 As "coulis" does mean strained liquid, I suppose the proper term for the fruit desserts here might be fruit compote.
 Fruit compote tends to be cooked more and usually has more sugar in it.
-Whatever the name, these fresh fruit coulis really are delicious and a most versatile way of getting more fresh fruit into your diet.
+Whatever the name, these fresh fruit desserts really are delicious and a most versatile way of getting more fresh fruit into your diet.

-Variants
+Variants to try

 You can add other ingredients such as mixed berries.
 You can add a little lemon juice or orange juice.
 You can also add a dash of liquor, if that takes your fancy.